Creamy Chicken Tetrazzini with spinach and fresh Parmesan cheese.

 In a large pan melt 2 tbsp of the butter and add the onion, garlic and spinach.

 Cook until the spinach starts to wilt and then transfer all the pan contents to a plate.

 In the same pan melt the other 2 tbsp butter and add the flour.

 Whisk until well combined and the mixture starts to turn a light golden color.

 On a medium high heat, start to gradually add the milk whisking well after each addition to a smooth paste.

-Once the milk has been added, add the wine, salt, black pepper and Parmesan and whisk.
+Once the milk has been added, add the wine, chicken stock, salt, black pepper and Parmesan and whisk.

 Return the spinach mixture to the cheese sauce and stir.

 Transfer the whole pan to a 13 x 9-inch baking dish.